-UC Davis is one of the more accessible schools among the California University campuses.
-As of 2020, UC Davis had an acceptance rate of 46%.
+UC Davis is one of the more accessible schools in the UC system.
+The University of California, Davis acceptance rate is 37.5%

 Additionally, you won’t need an SAT or ACT score to apply until 2024.
 Admitted students also have an average GPA of 3.0 for in-state applicants and 3.4 for out of state, which is lower than other UC colleges.

-Students who meet the average GPA requirements ) and are involved in extracurriculars can still gain admittance with a strong application.
-However, UC Davis is still a competitive school so having a GPA above the minimum requirement is an asset.
+Students who meet the average GPA requirements and are involved in extracurriculars can get accepted with a strong application.
+However, UC Davis is still a competitive school, so having a GPA above the minimum requirement is an asset.